Good Kisser: The New Sexy Lesbian Movie You Didn’t Know You Needed

 This was clearly a painful moment for Anne, right when she has just graduated and wants to start adult life.
 In fact, that means her student life starts and ends with a meaningful relationship that ends.

-Episode 6: Anne
+Episode 6: solely the protagonist

 We now focus solely on Anne.
 We start the day.
 It’s Sunday.
 Anne is very busy with “real life.”
 The entire season, we have seen her brushing her teeth with her girlfriends but now, she is looking at herself in the mirror all alone.
 She also has breakfast by herself, standing at a table.
 She seems to be aimless.